-In between Vasiliy Lomachenko and Jorge Linares put their bid in when Lomachenko won his third division title in a thriller against the tough Venezuelan, who popped Lomachenko hard enough to put him on the deck before he gathered his wits and rallied to win despite having a badly damaged shoulder.
+In between, Vasiliy Lomachenko and Jorge Linares put in their bid.
+Lomachenko won his third division title in a thriller against the tough Venezuelan, who popped Lomachenko hard enough to put him on the deck before he gathered his wits and rallied to win despite having a badly damaged shoulder.

-Another worthy warrior fought to a win despite serious injury, and a Mexican legend was born.
+A new Mexican legend was born when another worthy warrior fought to a win despite serious injury.
 Oscar Valdez took Scott Quigg to the bell under a rare Southern California rainstorm at the Stub Hub Center, the scene of so many previous Fight of the Year winners.
-Valdez, whose career had seemed to stall a bit, soldiered on after Quigg broke his jaw midway through the fight to gut out a tremendous victory and win plenty of admiration for the way he did it.
+Valdez, whose career had seemed to stall a bit, soldiered on after Quigg broke his jaw midway through the fight, gutting out a tremendous victory and winning plenty of admiration for the way he did it.

 Any short list wouldn’t be complete without the biggest stakes fight of the year, the rematch between Gennady Golovkin and Canelo Alvarez, delayed after Alvarez tested dirty for the banned substance clembuterol prior to their original May date.
 The thrilled fight seemed a sure victory for Golovkin, but Alvarez won a narrow victory.